rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ## Documentation

-The following commands are available from the simulation as of commit baeb7a8b0cf3259c44c4547588d1dd78c142c7d2
+The following commands are available from the simulation:
 <pre>
 -h, --help                            Display this help menu -i[string], -c[string],               The config file (YAML format); ex.
 MaSim -i input.yml